 The climate change-related 2017 die-off means saiga are now critically endangered.
 Few are left in the region, and there are no organised ways of visiting the saiga.
 It’s easier in the Black Sands nature reserve in Kalmykia, which has visitor facilities.

-Be aware that the train to Aqtobe crosses Russian territory.
-If you need a Russian visa, take a bus (10 hr, 3300 tenge) or shared taxi (5 hr, 4000 tenge).
-Trains to Almaty and Astana also use this route, start/stop your rail journey at Aqtobe if you need a Russian visa.
+If you need a Russian visa but missed the Talgo train, take a bus (10 hr) or shared taxi (5 hr).
+Slow trains to Almaty and Astana also use this route, start/stop your rail journey at Aqtobe if you need a Russian visa.

 Nearby Samara, Orenburg and Atyrau do not have direct train connections with Uralsk; it will be quicker to go by bus, and much quicker by shared taxi.